Lotes/how-to-build-a-lexer/docs/README.md

 They are classes of character sequences.
 Each class can be described using the following operators:

 * Concatenation: `ab` (searching an `a` followed by a `b`)
 * Repetition: `a*` = `a` or `aa` or `aaa`… (finite sequence)
 * Alternation: `aa|bb` = `aa` or `bb`

 Combinations of these operators are also possible, like `(0|1)+.(0|1)+` for binary decimal strings, like `0.0`, `1010.110`...

 ## And what is a NFA?
 Basically it is a certain class of state machine.
 A deterministic finite automaton (DFA) starts at one state.
-Each state has n outgoing edges, where n is the number of distinct input symbols.
+Each state has `n` outgoing edges, where `n` is the number of distinct input symbols.
 Some states are marked as accepting states.
 If the state machine holds at an accepting state, a token could be emitted.
-Non-determinism just says that the edges could occur multiple times for one state or that no symbol must be read to change the state.
+Non-determinism just says that the edges could occur multiple times for one state or that no symbol must be read to change the state (&epsilon; transitions).

 ### Example
 <diagram>